-UT Bee Campus USA certified on June 2, 2020.
-See Public Engagement below.
+UT Bee Campus USA was certified on June 2, 2020 (see Public Engagement below).

-UT Biodiversity Center on June 21, 2020 blogged about nesting in leaf-cutter bees
+UT Biodiversity Center June 21, 2020 “Nesting isn’t just for the birds” blog about nest-building leaf-cutter bees

 BBC Radio Science in Action interviewed Dr. Shalene Jha on “Learning about bees through paternity tests for fruits” April 5, 2018 https://www.bbc.co.uk/programmes/p063dg1g